kubernetes/website/content/en/docs/concepts/storage/storage-limits.md

 ## Dynamic volume limits

+<-- updates for 1.12 go here -->

 {{< feature-state state="alpha" for_k8s_version="v1.11" >}}

-Kubernetes 1.11 introduces dynamic volume limits based on node type.
+Kubernetes 1.12 introduces dynamic volume limits based on node type.
 This is an alpha feature that supports these services:

 - Amazon EBS